kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 *Score/result area has pass all tests and worked according to project expections.*

+* **Win & lost page** - Contact form with decision points (radio buttons);

+    * Send button with color theme matching to all buttons, once pressed will check if field is filled than direct you to [Code Institute - formdump](https://formdump.codeinstitute.net/) and open in new tab;
+    * Clear form button with color theme matching to all buttons clear all text from form.
+    * Win & lost animation - video based (mp4) displayed once enter the page

+    *Win & lost pages pass tests and worked according to project expections.*

 * **Game logic:**
     * 3 characters to choose from (9 combinations)
     * Total rounds 10